 Pregabalin for muscle pain: Is It Safe and Effective?

-Pregabalin was first produced as a drug for epilepsy and treatment for neuropathic pain; however, it has begun to receive media attention for its effects on muscle pain, especially chronic muscle pain.
-Research indicates that pregabalin reduces pain signalling to the brain by inhibiting the calcium channels in nerve source cells in the muscle, so that there is reduced excitability and thus less nerve signal involved in muscle pain.
-This is especially useful when considering muscle pain that is related to some degree of nerve damage or nerve irritation.
+Pregabalin was initially created as an epilepsy drug and as a treatment for neuropathic pain, but it has started to gain media attention due to its action on muscle pain, particularly chronic muscle pain.
+It has been shown that the pain signalling to the brain is reduced by the action of pregabalin in the inhibition of the calcium channels in the source cell of the nerve in the muscle, thus reducing excitability and therefore the nervous activity in muscle pain.
+This comes in particularly handy when relating to muscle pain that can be attributed to some form of nerve damage or nerve irritation.

 Can Pregabalin Help with Muscle Pain?

-For more “typical” muscle soreness (e.g., the soreness you may experience after exercise), pregabalin is typically not the first choice.
-Typical muscle pain (from stress or overuse) will be much better treated with standard protocols of rest, physical therapy, and/or OTC pain medications.
-Pregabalin will be most useful if pain is related to a nerve irritation situation or chronic conditions where nerves are involved.
+In the case of more typical muscle soreness (e.g., the soreness you might experience after exercising), the first choice is not usually pegabalin.
+Common muscle aches (stress or overuse) will be far more effectively treated through routine guidelines of rest, physical therapy, and/or OTC analgesics.
+Pregabalin will prove to be the most effective when the pain is associated with the nerve irritation scenario or with the chronic conditions, in which nerves are affected.

 Benefits of Using Pregabalin for Muscle Pain